-11. In view of the fact that the Bible teaches that "God does not show favoritism" (Acts 11:34), St. Paul's Ev.
+11. Because "God does not show favoritism" (Acts 11:34), St. Paul's Ev.
 Lutheran School, Wonewoc, WI, admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admission policies, scholarship and financial aid programs, and athletic and other school-administered programs.